Cicko/Computencio/README.md

 #Computencio

-Computencio is a funny educational game which purpose is to provide a slight idea about computer abstract layers:
+Computencio is a funny educational game which purpose is to provide a slight idea about computer programming layers:

 ![](layers.jpg)

-Each layer is known by different game levels in ascending order of difficulty.
+Each layer is known by different game levels.

 ## Binaries
 Soon!